We believe good corporate governance is vital to the creation of a successful business that generates value for wider society

-An Audit and Risk Committee, Remuneration Committee and Nomination Committee are established as sub-committees of The Very Group Board, each chaired by a non-executive director.
-Significant matters from the sub-committees are escalated to The Very Group Board.
+A Remuneration and Nomination Committee, an Audit and Risk Committee, and an ESG Committee are established as sub-committees of The Very Group Board, each chaired by a non-executive director.

 Opportunity and risk

-We work with a large range of suppliers – from leading brands to global technology companies to local businesses.
-We understand that our ongoing success depends on our suppliers being able to operate efficiently and effectively.
-Supplier relationship management is therefore a key discipline across the business, and we work collaboratively with our key suppliers to ensure the best outcomes for our customers and colleagues.
+Our ongoing success depends on suppliers being able to operate efficiently and effectively.
+Supplier relationship management is a key discipline across the business to ensure the best mutual outcomes.

 Our customers are at the heart of our business.
 We have been serving families for over 100 years and today, we help 4.4m customers get more out of life.

 COMMUNITIES AND THE ENVIRONMENT

 We aim to have a positive impact in our communities, promoting responsible, sustainable growth, supporting inclusion, and developing opportunities.

 INVESTORS AND LENDERS

 Our investors and lenders are vital to our business and strategy, and we’re committed to maintaining open investor relationships.